IHFILM110 How to Watch Films

 This course is designed to equip students with the tools necessary to become critically aware and capable film viewers by introducing elements of film form, processes of textual analysis, a variety of cinematic techniques used in narrative and non-narrative cinema, and other models of critical analysis used in film criticism.
 Not open to students who have completed FILM 270.
 Fall, Spring.

-This course examines the history of narrative film's technical, aesthetic, industrial, and social development within an international context, particularly in relation to wider cultural and political movements.
-Film screenings and frequent writing assignments are employed to encourage critical skills in terms of cinema aesthetics and cultural criticism.
+Examines the history of film's technical, aesthetic, industrial, and social development within an international context, particularly in relation to wider cultural and political movements.
+Screenings and frequent writing assignments encourage critical thinking skills in terms of cinema aesthetics and cultural criticism.
 Not open to students who have completed FILM 271.
-Fall, Spring.

 Presenting the works of women film and video makers in the social, economic, and historical contexts of their production and reception, this course develops a critical understanding of women's concerns in a transnational world.
-Prerequisites: 24 credits in ISP courses, including ITW 101 and IQL 101.
+Prerequisites: 24 credits in ISP courses, including ITW 101 and QL.
 Spring.